weiquanju/v-route-generate/README.md

 ```
 ### Result Example

-The result is that the TS file does not use TSX, which is just for the convenience of display.
+This example does not confirm the results, it is convenient to use JSX/TSX for display.

 ```tsx
 [